vtraineradmin/sd/new_workout.md

 ---

 ### Pain and Injury Considerations
-- Given the past minor head pain, ensure proper warm-ups and avoid movements that could aggravate any previous injuries, especially in the head or neck region.
+- Given past pain in the head, ensure proper warm-ups and avoid movements that could aggravate any previous injuries, especially in the head or neck region.

 ---

 ### Overall Summary
-- **Total Calories Burned (4 Days):** ~1326 kcal
+- **Total Calories Burned (4 Days):** ~1170 kcal
-- **Total METs (4 Days):** 109 METs
+- **Total METs (4 Days):** 141 METs
-- By following this structured workout plan, you can achieve balanced strength, endurance, and flexibility while managing time effectively.
+- By following this structured workout plan, you

----